tef-components/tef-button-group/README.md

-# tef-button-groups
+# tef-group
-Web component version of button-groups using Polymer.
+Web component version of button-groups and inputs groups using Polymer.